Full list of gigs, karaokes and discos in the Isle of Man this week

 - Karaoke and Disco at The Central, Ramsey, 8pm.

-- When Kelly Met Nelly at the Black Dog Oven, Peel, 8pm.
+- Tripod Acoustic Duo at Black Dog Oven, Peel, 8pm to 10pm.

 - Traditional music session at The Mitre, Ramsey, 8.30pm.